AmerJadid/Data_Analyst_NanoDegree/README.md

 # Terms of Use

-These folders are intended to showcast my work on the `Data Analyst Nanodegree Program`.</br>
+These folders are intended to show cast my work on the `Data Analyst Nanodegree Program`.</br>
-`Data is for educational perpuses only`, copying and resubmitting the same code to udacity is condisered plagiarism,</br>
+`Data is for educational purposes only`, copying and resubmitting the same code to Udacity is considered plagiarism, </br>
 and will reduces a student’s chances of success.
 [Note on plagiarism](https://udacity.zendesk.com/hc/en-us/articles/360001436452-Note-on-plagiarism)